dkhaothong/dkhaothong.github.io/_pages/about.md

 — Noam Chomsky

-## Who are you?
+## Let's Get Personal.

-Hi, I'm Derek.
+Hi, I'm Derek Khaothong.
 My last name means 'Golden Mountain' in Thai.
-I'm a Bay Area native with a background in digital media and studied cognitive science at University of California, Los Angeles.
+I was born and raised in the Bay Area, where I currently reside today.
+I have a background in digital media and studied cognitive science at University of California, Los Angeles.
 I explore the fields of design, technology, and behavioral science to apply interdisciplinary perspectives to create multi-faceted experiences.
-I'm inspired by x.
+I am inspired by the

 In the past, I've worked for [UCLA's Computational Lab](http://cvl.psych.ucla.edu), [Medallurgy UX](http://medallurgy.com), [UCLA Radio](https://uclaradio.com); and [Inneract Project](https://inneractproject.org).